FreeCharge recently moved into a bigger office; this brought back fond memories of setting up the first Bangalore office.

-1. Keep enough leeway for growth, for at least an year.
+- Keep enough leeway for growth for at least a year.

-2. Is there enough parking space?
-If there is a shortage of parking in the building and the building is located in a busy place, your employees are going to curse you.
+- Is there enough parking space?
+If there is a shortage of parking in the building and the building is located in a busy locality or road, your employees will curse you.
 You do not want people to be grumpy in the morning before they start their work.
-On the other hand, if the office space is in a residential area, this should not be a problem, usually you find enough space on the roads to park.
+On the other hand, if the office space is in a residential area, this should not be a problem.

-4. Do all the major internet service providers(ISP) serve the area?
-Confirm this before you sign on the dotted line as some areas have restrictions against digging etc due to which ISPs refuse internet connectivity.
+- Do all the major internet service providers(ISP) serve the area?
+Confirm this before you sign on the dotted line as some areas have restrictions against digging etc., due to which ISPs refuse internet connectivity.

 Once you zero in on the place, the second step of the process starts.
 Things to keep in mind:

-2. Networking.
+- Networking.
 Do you go for wi-fi or ethernet?
-If ethernet, you have to plan your layout in advance.
-If wi-fi, you might not be able to get away with a home router as the signal strength may not be strong enough throughout the office or the router might not be able to accommodate all the people in the office.
-In all probability, you need an industrial strength router/switch and repeaters.
+If ethernet, you have to plan your layout.
+If wi-fi, you might not be able to get away with a home router as the signal strength may not be strong enough throughout the office, or the router might not be able to accommodate all the people in the office.
+In all probability, you need an industrial-strength router/switch and repeaters.

-3. Drinking water, do you buy a filter or go for water cans?
+- Drinking water, do you buy a water filter or go for water cans?

-4. ACs, fans etc. Do keep in mind that you do not have to buy these, you can as well rent them.
+- ACs, fans, etc. Do keep in mind that you do not have to buy these, you can also rent them.

-5. Cleaning and maintenance, best to outsource this to an external agency.
-Keep phone numbers of electricians, plumbers etc handy, you will need them all the time.
+- Cleaning and maintenance—best to outsource this to an external agency.
+Keep phone numbers of electricians, plumbers, etc. handy; you will need them all the time.

-6. Office keys, you might have to have a security guard 24 by 7 because you will have people coming in and leaving at different times and coordinating the key becomes a headache.
+- Office keys—you might have to have a security guard 24/7 because you will have people coming in and leaving at different times, and coordinating the office key becomes a headache.

-Also, it is best to hire an office manager who can co-ordinate all these tasks for you.
-These tasks eat into your precious time and I am sure your time is not well spent on these mundane yet extremely important tasks.
-If you are working out of an incubation center or co-working space you get most of the above as part of the package.
-As I said before, try to push off moving into an office of your own as much as possible, do it only if you must.
+- Also, it is best to hire an office manager who can coordinate all these tasks for you.
+These tasks eat into your precious time, and I am sure your time is not well spent on these mundane yet essential tasks.
+If you are working out of an incubation center or co-working space, you get most of the above as part of the package.
+As I said before, try to push off moving into an office of your own as much as possible.
+Do it only if you must.